-Regardless of the causes of a disaster, whether natural or man-made, it is a catastrophic event that leads to great loss and destruction.
-Logue (1996) defines a disaster as ‘an event that causes excessive morbidity and mortality’, so it goes without saying that giving medical attention to the people involved becomes a priority.
+Regardless of the cause of a disaster, whether natural or man-made, it is a catastrophic event that leads to great loss and destruction.
+Logue (1996) defines a disaster as ‘an event that causes excessive morbidity and mortality’, so it goes without saying that giving medical attention to the people involved is a priority.

-Often these events are so devastating that the first response quickly becomes overwhelmed and a disaster is declared.
-This is the point that nurses and other health professionals are asked to volunteer and provide medical assistance.
+These events are often so devastating that the first response quickly becomes overwhelmed and a disaster is declared.
+This is the point at which nurses and other health professionals may be asked to volunteer and provide medical assistance.

 Of course, there may be some emergency situations closer to home where we’re needed to provide help and support.
 It’s for that reason that every healthcare professional should have an awareness of what nursing disaster patients involves, and the best way to prepare to help.

 One of the key differences when it comes to emergency nursing is trying to do as much as possible with fewer resources.